sushantdhumak/LangChain-Basics/README.md

 ### 6. Support Chatbot using LangGraph - support_basic_chatbot_langgraph.py

 Let's build our first chatbot using LangGraph.
 This bot can engage in basic conversation by taking user input and generating responses using an LLM.

+### 7. Enhancing the Support Chatbot with Tools - support_chatbot_langgraph_with_tools.py

+To handle queries our chatbot can't answer "from memory", we'll integrate a web search tool.
+Our bot can use this tool to find relevant information and provide better responses.